 Cost of lawn fertilization by location

-Lawns in the northern US only need 2 – 3 applications of fertilizer per year.
-In the south, the growing season is longer, and winters are also warmer.
-So, 6 to 8 applications might be needed in some cases.
-That means the cost of fertilization, either pro or DIY, could double for some homeowners in the south.
+Lawns in northern regions only need two to three applications of fertilizer per year.
+In the South, the growing season is longer, and winters are also warmer.
+So, six to eight applications might be needed in some cases.
+This means the cost of fertilization, either pro or DIY, could double for some homeowners in the South.

-You can also pay more or less depending on the city you live in.
-New York City is (predictably) one of the most expensive markets, with an average cost of $0.05 per square foot, while in places like San Diego or Denver, the average price is around $0.03 per square foot.
+You also pay more or less depending on the city you live in.
+In cities with high costs of living, the cost of lawn fertilization can go as high as $0.07 per square foot, while in rural places, the price can be as low as $0.01 per square foot.

 FAQ

-To decide how much fertilizer your lawn needs, first you need to know how much nitrogen it needs.
-It’s the primary nutrient in most lawn fertilizers, placed first among the three numbers showing composition (e.g. 10-0-5, meaning the fertilizer is 10% nitrogen).
+To find out how much fertilizer your lawn needs and avoid overfertilizing it, you need to determine how much nitrogen it needs.
+It’s the primary nutrient in most lawn fertilizers, placed first among the three numbers showing composition (e.g., 10-0-5, meaning the fertilizer is 10% nitrogen).

 Professionals say:

-This means that a 50-pound bag with 20% nitrogen fertilizer (10 pounds of nitrogen) is enough to fertilize about 3,000 square feet for a whole year.
+This means a 50-pound bag of fertilizer with 20% nitrogen (10 pounds of nitrogen) is enough to fertilize about 3,000 square feet for a whole year.

 It’s better to wait two days after rain before fertilizing so the soil is moist and without pools.
 Also, ensure you’ll have at least two days before the next rain.
 This way, more of the fertilizer will be absorbed by plants and less washed away.